lnicastro/SID/README.md

 # SID
 Spherical Indexing for Databases

-SID is a set of tools aimed at implementing a powerful indexing system for astronomical catalogs and other data with spherical coordinates, stored into MySQL / MariaDB databases.
+SID is a set of tools aimed at implementing a powerful indexing system for astronomical catalogues and other data with spherical coordinates, stored into MySQL / MariaDB databases.
 SID is able to use both HTM and HEALPix pixelization schemas and it allows very fast query execution even on billion-row tables.

 Written to be used on Linux and Mac OS.